Bank of America Travel Rewards Credit Card

 - You’ll pay no foreign transaction fee if you use this card overseas.

-- There’s a 3% balance transfer fee and all transfers carry a variable 15.99% APR, making this a poor choice to transfer high-interest balances.
+- There’s a balance transfer fee of $10 or 3% of the amount being transferred, whichever is greater.
+All transfers carry a high variable APR, making this a poor choice to transfer high-interest balances.

 Extras, perks and using points